Seven Chances: Production

 Joseph Schenck bought the rights to Roi Cooper Megrue's play Seven Chances thinking it might be a good project for Keaton or for Norma, Constance or Natalie Talmadge.
 It was an enormous hit on Broadway and touring, and Schenck paid stage director John McDermott $25,000 with the promise he would direct the film.
-Schenck had Keaton make the film instead.
 Keaton hated the play and called it a sappy farce, but he owed money to Schenck and had to make the film to settle his debt.
+But only a week after shooting had begun on September 16, 1924, McDermott withdrew as director telling Keaton, "You are the star and producer, and your version will be the one finally used.
+You are wasting thousands of dollars having me on the picture."
+Schenck then agreed to have Keaton make the film instead.

-Shooting began in January 1925.
-Keaton intended to finish with a fadeout of him still running from the mob of women, but wished he could think of a better ending.
+Keaton had intended to finish the film with a fadeout of him still running from the mob of women--500 of them were hired, Keaton claimed--but wished he could think of a better ending.
 However, the preview audience laughed loudest when Keaton's character accidentally dislodged a rock, which struck two others, sending them tumbling down after the hero.
 Keaton had 150 papier-mâché and chicken wire fakes made in various sizes, up to 8 ft in diameter, for what is now considered one of his most memorable sequences.
 Keaton disliked the film but thought the avalanche scene saved it.
+Keaton actually saved himself during filming, too, since one of the fake but very heavy boulders briefly pinned him to the ground and caused a painful leg injury.

 He cast Doris Deane as one of the "seven chance" fiancées, as a favor to his friend Roscoe "Fatty" Arbuckle (Deane was Arbuckle's fiancée).

 Beale's Cut Stagecoach Pass appears in the film.